- Tight Gas & Oil

 - Gas Hydrates

-Larry Prado, Hart Energy's activity editor, summarizes some of the recent action in the Delaware including Apache's Alpine High and a Wolfcamp discovery by Devon.
+Larry Prado, Hart Energy's activity editor, summarizes some of the recent action across shale plays in the Rockies including an extended-reach Bakken/Three Forks well.

 During the last 18 months, the economic climate and oil prices have been the primary focus for much of the industry, but technology has gained prominence.

 The company, coming off a tough stretch that included bankruptcy reorganization, has $525 million in liquidity.